Ian Checcio

-Ian Checcio is a retired American soccer player who played professionally in the USL A-League.
+Ian Checcio is an American retired soccer player who played professionally in the USL A-League.

 Checcio played youth soccer with FC Delco.
 In 1994, Checcio graduated from Radnor High School where he was a multi-year letterman in baseball, basketball and soccer.
-Checcio attended Rutgers University, playing on the men’s soccer team from 1994 to 1997.
+Checcio attended Rutgers University, playing on the men's soccer team from 1994 to 1997.
 In 1998, the Staten Island Vipers selected Checcio with the last pick in the A-League Draft.
 Over the next five seasons, Checcio played for a different team each year.
 In February 2001, Checcio moved to the Atlanta Silverbacks.
 He finished his career in 2002 with the Hampton Roads Mariners.